davidcharbonnier/gcp-networking/README.md

 and adapt the new file by replacing the value "prod" with the value "staging".
 Running `diff net-dev.tf net-prod.tf` can help to see how environment files differ.

-The new VPC requires a set of dedicated CIDRs, one per region, added to variable `custom_adv` (for example as `spoke_staging_primary` and `spoke_staging_secondary`).
+The new VPC requires a set of dedicated CIDRs, one per region, added to variable `custom_adv` (for example as `spoke_staging_ew1` and `spoke_staging_ew4`).
 >`custom_adv` is a map that "resolves" CIDR names to actual addresses, and will be used later to configure routing.
 >
-Variables managing L7 Internal Load Balancers (`l7ilb_subnets`) and Private Service Access (`psa_ranges`) should also be adapted, and subnets and firewall rules for the new spoke should be added as described above.
+Variables managing L7 Internal Load Balancers (`l7ilb_subnets`) and Private Service Access (`psa_ranges`) should also be adapted, also subnets and firewall rules for the new spoke should be added as described above.

+Spokes connectivity is managed by `spoke-peerings.tf` for peerings, and `spoke-vpns.tf` for VPNs.
+Adapt them to ensure that the newly created spokes are connected to landing.

+VPN configuration also controls BGP advertisements, which requires the following variable changes:

+- `router_configs` to configure the new routers (one per region) created for the `staging` VPC
+- `vpn_onprem_configs` to configure the new advertisements to on-premises for the new CIDRs
+- `spoke_configs.vpn_configs` to configure the new advertisements to `landing` for the new VPC - new keys (one per region) should be added, such as e.g. `staging-ew1` and `staging-ew4`

 DNS configurations are centralised in the `dns-*.tf` files.
 Spokes delegate DNS resolution to Landing through DNS peering, and optionally define a private zone (e.g. `dev.gcp.example.com`) which the landing peers to.
-To configure DNS for a new environment, copy one of the other environments DNS files [e.g. (dns-dev.tf](dns-dev.tf)) into a new `dns-*.tf` file suffixed with the environment name (e.g. `dns-staging.tf`), and update its content accordingly.
+To configure DNS for a new environment, copy one of the other environments DNS files [e.g. (dns-dev.tf)](dns-dev.tf) into a new `dns-*.tf` file suffixed with the environment name (e.g. `dns-staging.tf`), and update its content accordingly.
 Don't forget to add a peering zone from the landing to the newly created environment private zone.

 <!-- TFDOC OPTS files:1 show_extra:1 -->
 <!-- BEGIN TFDOC -->